MooersLab/MooersLab/README.md

 The DSDs tend to be limited to three active factors because of their small size and weaker statistical power.
 Larger traditional response surface method designs (RSM) should be used if more factors are suspected of being active or if two or more interactions are expected.
 DSD can be thought of as a subset of RSMs.
-Their small size is attractive to protein crystallography because the sample is expensive and scarce.
+Their small size is attractive for protein crystallization where the sample is expensive and scarce.
 The small size of DSD experiments opens up the possibility of replicating these experiments to get a measure of the variance.